JeffreyCA/watcard-java-api/README.md

 Read the javadoc [here](https://jeffreyca.github.io/watcard-java-api/).

 ## Contributing
-I welcome any improvements and changes!
+Improvements and changes are welcome!